Massachusetts Alimony Reform

 - More than 15 years to 20 years — 80 percent of the number of months of marriage

 If the paying spouse remarries, the income and assets of his or her new husband/wife will not be considered in modifying alimony.
 The amount of alimony generally should not exceed 30-35 percent of the difference between the parties’ gross incomes established at the time of the alimony order, or the recipient’s need.
 In cases where good cause can be proven to grant an extension of alimony, the court has the discretion to do so.

 In addition, if during a marriage one spouse fails to finish his or her education in order to support the relationship or marriage, that person may be eligible for rehabilitative alimony.
 In cases such as this, a parent who was forced to quit school to stay home with children or enter the working world may receive this type of alimony if he or she wishes to return to school.

 Contact a Skilled Family Lawyer Today

-Our Methuen alimony lawyer has more than a decade of experience to use to your advantage.
+Our Methuen alimony lawyer has nearly two decades of experience to use to your advantage.
 We truly care about our clients, and are available 24/7 to help you.